Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 * `Token`: Attachment rule token described above.
 Default value is an empty string which is treated as "DefaultToken".
 * `Active`: Defines default attachment rule rule activeness.
 Default value is "True".
 * `Contexts`: Attachment rule contexts (if any).
 Default value is "null".
 * `AllowFromDirection`: Allows attachment rule calls from this URI (it defines if this URI can trigger attachment process).
+For example if app call uri by `Self.GET` with this attribute set to false, then other apps won't recieve any request.
 Default value is "True".
 * `AllowToDirection`: Allows attachment rule calls to this URI (it defines if this URI can be triggered during attachment process).
+For example if app call uri by `Self.GET` with this attribute set to true, then other apps with the same contexts and AllowFromDirection set to true will recieve a request and respond.
 Default value is "True".